open-quantum-safe/liboqs-dotnet/README.md

         cp .libs/liboqs.dylib ../liboqs-dotnet/x64/liboqs.dylib

 The folder to copy into is based on the architecture you are building for.
 This is to seperate different architecture libraries for the steps below.

+* The creation of folder and copying into it is not mandatory.
+You can always copy into the root folder of "liboqs-dotnet" if you know exactly what you are doing.

 #### Windows